-But, Dunkleosteus terrelli is 4.5 - 6m in length, and they are oval in cross-section 3).
-In addition, New model based on the ecomorphological approach estimates 8.79m total body length, and predicts their caudal fin having well-developed ventral lobe, high heterocercal and hypocercal angles, narrow peduncle and wide span, suggesting Dunkleosteus terrelli would have had to be a good swimmer 4).
+The total body length, previously estimated 4.5-6 metres.
+However, a new model based on the ecomorphological approach estimats to be up to 8.79 metres, and also predicts the caudal fin having well-developed ventral lobe, high heterocercal and hypocercal angles, narrow peduncle and wide span, suggesting Dunkleosteus terrelli was a good swimmer 4).

 These characters suggest that Dunkleosteus could penetrate protective armor, such as cuticle or dermal bone, allowing this apex predator to potentially eat anything in its ecosystem, including other placoderms 1), 2).

 - Anderson PSL, Westneat MW (2007) Feeding mechanics and bite force modelling of the skull of Dunkleosteus terrelli, an ancient apex predator.
 Biol.
 Lett.
 3:76–79.
 (DOI:10.1098/rsbl.2006.0569)

 - Anderson PSL, Westneat MW (2009) A biomechanical model of feeding kinematics for Dunkleosteus terrelli (Arthrodira, Placodermi). [abstract] Paleobiology 35(2) :251-269.
 (DOI:10.1666/08011.1)

 - Carr RK (2010) Paleoecology of Dunkleosteus Terrelli (Placodermi: Arthrodira) The Cleveland Museum of Natural History PALEOECOLOGY OF DUNKLEOSTEUS TERRELLI (PLACODERMI: ARTHRODIRA).
 Kirtlamdia ( The Cleveland Museum of Natural History).
 No.57:36-45.